lacyjpr/lolas-site-builder/README.md

 Simple WYSIWYG site builder your Grandmother could use!

+My mom uses iOs with a keyboard.
+It's enough for content development.
+She doesn't know the beauty of HTML/CSS.
+Never going to.
+Amazing design eye though.
+I'll stick a link to her stuff when it's up.

+Untested on any phablet, don't have one.
+I'll get a coworker to try it.

+## Inspiration

+Lola obvi...

+Mom.

+Dad.

+The Dogs.

+webflow.com (chokes on 2015 8gb MBP unfortunately.
+Need to try iOS & Safari.)

+## Default CRA Doc I plan to read one day

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>